 William’s fears for troubled Prince Harry

 Were they right to speak out?
-After Harry and Meghan revealed their feelings in a candid TV interview, the Duke of Cambridge said he was “concerned” and hopes that his brother is all right.
+After Harry and Meghan revealed their feelings in a candid TV interview last year, the Duke of Cambridge said he was “concerned” and hopes that his brother is alright.

-In ITV’s new documentary, Harry & Meghan: An African Journey, broadcaster Tom Bradby asks Meghan how she is coping with attacks from the British press.
+In ITV’s recent documentary, Harry & Meghan: An African Journey, broadcaster Tom Bradby asks Meghan how she copes with attacks from the British press.

 “Thank you for asking.
 Not many people have asked if I’m okay.”
 Her eyes sparkle with sadness.
 “But it’s a very real thing to be going through behind the scenes.”

 “I will not be bullied into playing the game that killed my mum,” he states, referring to Princess Diana’s 1997 crash as her car was pursued by paparazzi.

 According to the Telegraph’s Camilla Tominey, this tell-all interview “feels on a par with Princess Diana’s explosive sit-down with Panorama” after her divorce from Prince Charles.